Ancient-Wisdom.Co.Uk

 Silbury Hill (behind 'Waden hill') from the Sanctuary.

-The only surviving image of the stones in place.
+The only surviving image with the original stones in place.
 (1723.
 W. Stuckeley)

 Extract From: (The Ancient History of Wiltshire by Sir Richard Colt Hoare).